You

 You also authorize the Attorneys to negotiate potential settlement on behalf of your business, but the final decision on accepting or rejecting a settlement offer rests with you.
 In the event that the Attorneys reach a proposed settlement of your case along with the cases of other merchants, the Attorneys will convey the proposed settlement to you at the email address you have provided.
 You will then have 30 days from that email to reject any proposal; otherwise, it will be deemed accepted.
 In addition, the Attorneys will be available to communicate with you concerning the terms of any settlement offers and to provide their professional advice regarding the terms and potential outcomes.

 The Attorneys will handle the above-referenced matter based upon a contingent fee arrangement wherein our collective fee will be forty percent (40%) of any recovery obtained in this matter, whether it be through settlement or judgment.
 The Attorneys reserve the right to associate any co-counsel that we deem advisable or necessary for the proper handling of your claim.
 Our fee will be split among the Attorneys as well as any firm(s) we associate.
 This arrangement would not include any appeal that may be subsequently taken by any party.
 Further, if the arbitrator rules in your favor, we may be able to recover attorneys' fees from AMEX on your behalf.
 Should we be successful in doing so, our fee shall be the greater of: (1) total attorneys’ fees awarded by the arbitrator or court; or (2) forty percent (40%) of the total recovery (including any award of attorneys’ fees).
-If there is a recovery on your behalf, the 40% attorneys' fees will be split between the Attorneys and Main Street with the Attorneys receiving 66.66% and Main Street receiving 33.33%.
+If there is a recovery on your behalf, the 40% attorneys' fees will be split between the Attorneys and Phillips with the Attorneys receiving 60% and Phillips receiving 40%.

 During this litigation, the Attorneys will incur expenses for copies, legal research, travel, etc. Typically, these costs are paid by the client.
 However, we will advance all costs incurred by the Attorneys, such as copies, postage, express delivery charges, legal research (e.g., Westlaw, LexisNexis, PACER), travel expenses, etc. The Attorneys will also incur costs that they do not generate, such as the filing fees with the arbitral organization or court, costs of the experts, legal process outsourcing companies (i.e., service of process, document production, trial exhibits), and deposition costs (including transcripts).
 The Attorneys will be reimbursed for these costs if, and only if, they ultimately obtain a recovery.
 Advanced costs are deducted from the recovery after the calculation of the contingent fee.